 - Median unit: $410,000

-Like Tarneit, Hoppers Crossing has a lot going for it - especially for families and established mature couples who don't need to be right on the doorstep of the CBD.
-If you need to access the city lights, it is 23 km from the city.
-Currently, the median price for a house is $565,000, while the median price is $410,000.
+Similar to Tarneit, Hoppers Crossing has a lot going for it, particularly for families and well-established, mature couples who don't need to be right on the doorstep of the CBD.
+Hoppers Crossing is a great place to live for those who don't need to be in the heart of the city.
+It is 23 kilometres away from the city, in case you need to get to the bright lights of the city.
+The median price of a house in the current market is $565,000, while the median price of a car is $410,000.

 Where property investors can buy a house for ~$550k